TV Pop Diaries

 1973

 Toni Visconti via his work with Bowie and Bolan had invented the sound of glam, but it was now over to other producers like Roy Wood, Chinn-Chapman, Phil Wainman and Chas Chandler to spread the word.
 But Bowie and Bolan were moving on.
-Bowie put Ziggy to sleep in the summer, while both he and Bolan headed to America, later joined by Slade.
+Bowie put Ziggy to sleep in the summer, while both he and Bolan headed to America, later to be joined by Slade.
 The youth club disco was over, kind of.
 Of course, they and all the others would all still have hits, but musical restless leg syndrome would take them away from glam, and it just stopped being fun anymore.
+By November 1974 new releases by T Rex and Sweet were entering the chart at number 50.
 Punk kidnapped the next wave of fans and it all began again.

 As David Bowie told Phil Manzanera "There was high glam and there was low gam.
 We were high glam."